 I’m not sure when these six years of study with Huss began and ended.
-My family “archives” includes a tattered photo of Henry Holden Huss and his wife, the American soprano Hildegard Hoffmann (clearly a marriage made in HHHeaven!) on the reverse “To my dear pupil Edwin Stodola” and dated June ’04.
+My family “archives” includes a tattered photo of Henry Holden Huss and his wife, the American soprano Hildegard Hoffmann (clearly a marriage made in HHHeaven!), dedicated on the reverse “To my dear pupil Edwin Stodola” and dated June ’04.
 Or at least I think it says ’04.
 If so, it was likely a token or souvenir of Henry and Hildegard’s marriage, which took place in that same month and year, and the six years my grandfather studied with him must have included if not started with 1904.

 (Florence) Beatrice King, born in 1889 in Savannah, Missouri, was the doted-upon only child of Arthur and Vergetta Sayers King.
 Like Edwin, she found her calling early in life and participated in theatrical performances as a child.
 Her training was in a profession that almost doesn't exist today, as an elocutionist or diseuse; perhaps the closest modern equivalent would be a performance artist.
 After finishing her secondary education she attended the Chicago Conservatory of Music and Dramatic Art, followed by postgraduate work at the Columbia College of Expression and the American School of Expression and Oratory.
 She then returned to Missouri and coached students in drama and public speaking.
 She also painted and wrote poetry and plays.
 She was sociable and effervescent and had a wide circle of friends.
 She must have dazzled the quiet Edwin.